VtheRtech/profolio/README.md

 Insights Gained from this analysis:
-1. Assuming no change in system ownership (unlikely tbh), Amarrmil and Minmil will achieve their victory threshold in 8 and 29 days, respectively.
+1. Assuming no change in system ownership, Amarrmil and Minmil will achieve their victory threshold in 8 and 29 days, respectively.

 2. CCP may have added a baseline rate of victory point gain for amarrmil and minmil (independent of how many systems are held).